rbtylee/tutorial-jsonc/tutorial/edit.md

    json_object_int_inc(age, 1);
 ```

+This function can also decrement as the variable value can be negative.
 Next, we consider changing the office phone number in the JSON.
 Remember the _*phoneNumbers*_ attribute is a JSON array of two JSON objects:

 ```